akhileshpok/Threat_Detection_In_Network_Traffic/README.md

 ## ⚙️ Project Workflow

-### CICIDS2017 Binary Classification, Multi-Class Classicification Pipelines:
+### Binary Classification & Multi-Class Classicification Pipelines:

 This project implements two complete machine learning pipelines to detect network intrusions using the CICIDS2017 dataset.
 The pipelines are composed of the following stages: